Chloe Kim's beaming dad is one of the breakout stars of the Olympics

 “Leaving your life behind and chasing your dream because your kid is passionate about this sport,” she added.
 “I think today I did it for my family, and I am so grateful to them.”

-Jong Jin prodded Chloe to jump on a snowboard when she was four.
+Jong Jin prodded Chloe to jump on a snowboard when she was 4.
 And nearly a decade ago, he quit his job as an engineer to help his precocious daughter reach snowcapped glory.

-He and his wife, Boran, frequently drove her from their home in Torrance, California, to Mammoth Mountain, where she trains — a six-hour car ride.
+He and his wife, Boran, frequently drove Chloe from their home in Torrance, California, to Mammoth Mountain, where she trains — a six-hour car ride.

 But he has reportedly waved off his sacrifices as "normal for all parents."